LeCAD-PEG/SOLPS-GUI/doc/source/howto/cpo2ids/index.rst

-subgrids, are stored in location ``edge-profiles.ggd(1).grid.grid-subset(i)``, where ``i`` is **subgrid base index** going from, the same as in CPO, ``1...n``, where ``n`` is sum of all subgrids, as seen in :num:`Fig. #ids-grid`.
+subgrids, are stored in location ``edge-profiles.ggd(1).grid.grid-subset(i)``, where ``i`` is **subgrid base index** going from, the same as in CPO, ``1...n``, where ``n`` is sum of all subgrids, as seen in :numref:`ids-grid`.

 .. _ids-grid:
 .. figure:: images/dd_edge_profiles_edge_profiles_time_slice0-crop.png